holoviz/geoviews/doc/Roadmap.rst

    using standard web servers

-5. **Rasterization of polygons**: A very common problem in GIS applications is combining gridded and geometry data, as part of ongoing work datashader will gain the ability to rasterize arbitrary geometries by value or simply as boolean masks.
+5. **Rasterization of polygons**: A very common problem in GIS applications is combining gridded and geometry data.
+As part of ongoing work, datashader will gain the ability to rasterize arbitrary geometries by value or simply as boolean masks.